pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

 ### Benefits of token-based authentication
 There are several benefits to using such approach.
 The main ones are:
-Cross-domain / CORS: cookies + CORS don't play well across different domains.
+- Cross-domain / CORS: cookies + CORS don't play well across different domains.
 A token-based approach allows you to make AJAX calls to any server, on any domain because you use an HTTP header to transmit the user information.

-- JWT are stateless there is no need to keep a session store, the token is a self-contanined entity that conveys all the user information.
+- Stateless:Tokens are stateless there is no need to keep a session store, the token is a self-contanined entity that contains all the user information in it.

-- Decoupling: you are not tied to a particular authentication scheme.
+- Decoupling: You are not tied to a particular authentication scheme.
 The token might be generated anywhere, hence the API can be called from anywhere with a single way of authenticating all the calls.

 - Mobile ready: Cookies are a problem when it comes to storing user information on native mobile applications.
 Adopting a token-based approach simplifies the process significantly.